jakublala/chemiscopeWidget/README.md

 #### Python:
 If you make a change to the python code then you will need to restart the notebook kernel to have it take effect.

+# Development Notes
+Currently, the widget seems to only work in Jupyter Notebook.

+Chemiscope also needs to be build locally.